PeterVinter/Manage_linux_docker_containers/README.md

    - Assignees: Developer working on the issue

 4. **Contributing**
-   - Check the [Project Board](https://github.com/users/PeterVinter/projects/1/views/1) for available tasks
+   - Check the [Project Board](https://github.com/PeterVinter/Manage_linux_docker_containers/projects) for available tasks
    - Read [CONTRIBUTING.md](CONTRIBUTING.md) for development guidelines
    - Follow the issue template when creating new issues
-   - Reference issues in pull requests
+   - [Create a new issue](https://github.com/PeterVinter/Manage_linux_docker_containers/issues/new) to report bugs or suggest features

 ### Automated Releases